10 minute read

-Engineering teams can scale their Kubernetes costs and burn their budget with the same ease by which they scale their infrastructure.
+Engineering teams can scale their Kubernetes costs and burn their budget with the same ease with which they scale their infrastructure.
 Thanks to Kubecost real-time alerting, the risk of upsetting the finance team can be mitigated.
-Kubernetes is well-known for its ability to help scale applications rapidly and with ease, but this ability comes with some tradeoffs.
+Kubernetes is well-known for its ability to easily and rapidly help scale applications, but this ability comes with some tradeoffs.
 Before Kubernetes, teams had to follow a more deliberate procurement approval process to change the capacity allocation.
 Today, that scaling process has been democratized, and teams can easily scale their clusters up or down.

 With the ability to create more frequent changes to infrastructure resources comes more opportunities to misallocate and over-allocate costly resources.
 In this model, technical teams can far exceed their expense budget without even realizing it, while financial managers would only notice it after the fact leading to avoidable organizational stress.
 So, how do you stay on top of your Kubernetes spending if your resources change daily?